petru/cakewalk/docs/events.md

-All events of the first two kinds behave exactly the same: When they get triggered, the handler will be passed a single object, a reference to the {Cinch::Message Message object}.
+All events of the first two kinds behave exactly the same: When they get triggered, the handler will be passed a single object, a reference to the {Cakewalk::Message Message object}.

 Example: